vicky1408/ProjectEuler100Challenge/nodejs/README.md

 Ex:
 `node index.js 6 10`
 The difference between the sum of the squares of the first 10 natural numbers and the square of the sum is 2640.

-(For Some reasons, Operator Precedence in Challenge #6 not working as expected.
-Investigating on the issue.)